 Joe Wells" writing career began when his first book "Touch and Go Joe" about his experiences of OCD was published, since then he has made a name for himself as a stand up comic, writer and speaker.
 Joe now focuses mainly on his unique brand of political comedy.
-In 2014 Joe performed his debut show "Night Of The Living Tories" (**** Chortle, **** BroadwayBaby).
-In 2015 he opened for Frankie Boyle on some of his London Dates and started his politics based podcast "Think Tank".
+In 2014 Joe performed his debut show "Night Of The Living Tories" (**** Chortle, **** BroadwayBaby). he has opened for Frankie Boyle, Alexei Sayle and Stephen K Amos his London Dates and started his politics based podcast "Think Tank".
 In 2016 Joe's second show, '10 Things I Hate About UKIP' was a complete sell out at the Edinburgh Fringe, He addressed the Cambridge Union Debating Society and returned to open for more of Frankie Boyle's London dates.

 New Act Of The Year (formerly Hackney Empire) 2011 – Finalist